February 24th - 2:30am - Operation "Florida or Bust!!" -

 had made the Valley almost world famous.
 He will be greatly missed as his house was where all the holidays were held when the nieces and nephews were small

 and all the family reunions of the last few years took place.
-It was wonderful that we were able to head back for the services.
+It was wonderful that we were able to head back for the services before leaving the state.
+Daryl's

 January 28th - Abbey Gets A New Oven Mitt -